-- (1) Paragraph 13.2(2)(c), subsection 13.2(4.1), and section 13.3 do not apply to a registrant in respect of a permitted client if - (a) the client is not an individual, and - (b) the client has requested, in writing, that the registrant not make suitability determinations for the client's account. - (2) Paragraph 13.2(2)(c), subsection 13.2(4.1), and section 13.3 do not apply to a registrant in respect of a permitted client if - (a) the client is an individual, - (b) the client has requested, in writing, that the registrant not make suitability determinations for the client's account, and - (c) the client's account is not a managed account.
+- (1) Paragraph 13.2(2)(c), subsection 13.2(4.1), and section 13.3 do not apply to a registrant in respect of a permitted client if - (a) the client is not an individual, and - (b) the client has requested, in writing, that the registrant not make suitability determinations for the client's account.

-Division 2 Conflicts of interest

-13.4 Identifying, addressing and disclosing material conflicts of interest - registered firm

-- A registered firm must take reasonable steps to identify existing material conflicts of interest, and material conflicts of interest that are reasonably foreseeable, - (a) between the firm and the client, and - (b) between each individual acting on the firm's behalf and the client. - A registered firm must address all material conflicts of interest between a client and itself, including each individual acting on its behalf, in the best interest of the client. - A registered firm must avoid any material conflict of interest between a client and the firm, including each individual acting on its behalf, if the conflict is not, or cannot be, otherwise addressed in the best interest of the client. - (4) A registered firm must disclose in writing all material conflicts of interest identified under subsection (1) to a client whose interests are affected by the conflicts of interest if a reasonable client would expect to be informed of those conflicts of interest. - (5) Without limiting subsection (4), the information required to be delivered to a client under that subsection must include a description of each of the following: - (a) the nature and extent of the conflict of interest; - (b) the potential impact on and risk that the conflict of interest could pose to the client;
+Notices 6 (2) Paragr if Paragraph 13.2(2)(c), subsection 13.2(4.1), and section 13.3 do not apply to a registrant in respect of a permitted client if (a) the client is an individual, (b) the client has requested, in writing, that the registrant not make suitability determinations for the client's account, and (c) the client's account is not a managed account.
+Divisio n 2 Conflicts of interest 13.4 Identif ying, addressing and disclosing material conflicts of interest - registered firm (1) A registered firm must take reasonable steps to identify existing mate interest that are reasonably foreseeable, tered firm must take reasonable steps to identify existing material conflicts of interest, and material conflicts of that are reasonably foreseeable, (a) between the firm and the client, and (b) between each individual acting on the firm's behalf and the client.
+(2) tered firm must address all material conflicts of interest between a client and itself, including each individual acting schalf, in the best interest of the client.
+(3) A registered firm must avoid any material conflict of interest between a client and the firm, including each individual active on its behalf, if the conflict is not, or cannot be, otherwise addressed in the best interest of the client.
+(4) A registered firm must disclose in writing all material conflicts of interest identified under subsection (1) to a client whos interests are affected by the conflicts of interest if a reasonable client would expect to be informed of those conflicts interest.
+(5) t limiting subsection (4), the information required to be delivered to a client under that subsection must include a tion of each of the following: (a) the nature and extent of the conflict of interest; (b) the potential impact on and risk that the conflict of interest could pose to the client; (c) how the conflict of interest has been, or will be, addressed.
+(6) The disclosure required under subsection (4) must be presented in a manner that, to a reasonable person, is prominent specific and written in plain language.

-- (c) how the conflict of interest has been, or will be, addressed. - (6) The disclosure required under subsection (4) must be presented in a manner that, to a reasonable person, is prominent, specific and written in plain language. - (7) A registered firm must disclose a conflict of interest to a client under subsection (4) - (a) before opening an account for the client if the conflict has been identified at that time, or - (b) in a timely manner, upon identification of a conflict that must be disclosed under subsection (4) that has not previously been disclosed to the client. - (8) For greater certainty, a registrant does not satisfy subsection (2) or subsection 13.4.1(3) solely by providing disclosure to the client.
+- (7) A registered firm must disclose a conflict of interest to a client under subsection (4) - before opening an account for the client if the conflict has been identified at that time, or (a) - (b) in a timely manner, upon identification of a conflict that must be disclosed under subsection (4) that has not previously been disclosed to the client. - (8) For greater certainty, a registrant does not satisfy subsection (2) or subsection 13.4.1(3) solely by providing disclosure to the client.

-13.4.1 Identifying, reporting and addressing material conflicts of interest - registered individual
+Identifying, reporting and addressing material conflicts of interest - registered individual 13.4.1